Short Term vs Long Term Health Insurance Plans | PolicyX

 • The long-term policy also covers alternative treatments such as AYUSH.

-• Long-term healthcare insurance gives the policyholder access to add-on benefits like critical illness coverage, maternity and newborn coverage, etc., along with wellness programs.
-They can even get the benefit of advanced treatment.
+• Long-term health insurance provides access to add-on benefits like critical illness coverage, maternity and newborn coverage, wellness programs, and advanced treatment options.

 What is Covered in Long-term Health Insurance?